 How much effort should you put into caring about what your co-parent believes or says about you in the end?
 The effort you put into your relationship with your children and the kind of role model you try to be for them is what matters.

 It will surely hurt to hear that someone is badmouthing you, especially if they are criticizing your parenting.
 It might even affect how you feel about yourself and make you question how well you get along with your kids.
 Although it’s not always simple, try not to let it cast a negative light on your day.
-Keep a good attitude and keep your attention on your confident parenting.
+Keep a good attitude and focus your attention on your confident parenting.

 Do not be alarmed if your kids inform you that they overheard someone disparaging you.
 So that your kids can continue to confide in you, and talk about the topic in a neutral manner.
 Use this as a chance to talk with your children about badmouthing in general, how it impacts individuals, and how we can react when someone starts badmouthing a loved one to us.